Hired in High Season: Seasonal Labor Demand and Refugee Labor Market Integration: Results

 Panel (i) of Figure~\ref{fig:results_did_sectors} shows the coefficients for the employment probability in sectors less common to refugees.
 In this category, the most important industries are the security sector, business support activities and waste collection, though no sector is particularly driving the results.
 In the third year, the likelihood to work in sectors of this category is significantly lower for treated refugees.
 This result suggests that treated individuals end up in sectors that are more common to refugees.

-\paragraph{Labor market segregation} is oftentimes proxied by the Duncan segregation index \citep{duncan1955methodological}, particularly so in studies investigating the gender pay gap or spatial segregation \citep{sloane2021college,campo2025political}.
-I use this index to provide a back-of-the envelope calculation on how the treatment affects labor market segregation.
-Intuitively, the index compares the share of refugees in a specific 2-digit-NACE-industry compared to the share of natives in this industry.
+\paragraph{Labor market segregation} The sectoral patterns documented above suggest that early hospitality employment persistently shifts refugees toward a narrower set of industries.
+I quantify the aggregate implications for labor market segregation using the Duncan segregation index \citep{duncan1955methodological}, widely used to study occupational segregation by gender and space \citep{sloane2021college,campo2025political}, which compares the share of refugees in each 2-digit NACE industry to the share of natives.
 The sum over all industries lies between 0 (no segregation) and 1 (complete segregation).
 It can be interpreted as the share of refugees who would have to move sectors in order to yield no sectoral segregation.
 In my sample, this index is roughly 50.1\%.\footnote{In comparison to earlier calculations and different settings, this index is higher but has a reasonable magnitude.
 For example, the index for migrants vs. natives with regards to occupations has been calculated as 37\% in Austria \citep{de2012immigration}} I then estimate equation~\eqref{eq:event_study_static} separately with an indicator to work in each 2-digit-NACE-industry as an outcome variable.
 As the resulting coefficient gives the percentage change in the likelihood to be employed in this industry, I use those coefficients to calculate the hypothetical refugee employment share for each industry in the third year after the treatment.
 This gives an idea of the effect on labor market segregation if all refugees would be treated.
-The hypothetical change from the treatment increases the the Duncan segregation index to around 51.3\%.
+The hypothetical change from the treatment increases the Duncan segregation index to around 51.3\%.
 With standard errors obtained with the delta method, this is statistically significant at the 1\% level.
 Excluding the hospitality sector from the calculation of the index yields similar yet weaker results, as the treatment would increase the index from 43.9\% to 44.5\%.
 I interpret this as suggestive evidence for an increase in labor market segregation through the treatment.